-Many of us love anal sex.
-Often drawn to butt play for its taboo-turned-thrilling nature, it's the benefits of anal sex that keep us coming back—especially the incredible pleasure the act can bring.
+While many of us are often drawn to butt play for its taboo-turned-thrilling nature, it's the benefits of anal sex that keep us coming back—especially the incredible pleasure the act can bring, and the fact that it can totally reset your sex life.

 “The sensations of anal sex are mindblowing,” says Dr. Sakshi Tickoo, a Mumbai-based registered sexuality counselor.
 “For penis owners, it is like recreating a blow job, but with an element of uncertainty, as the internal anal muscles contract and relax on their own—which is quite the plot twist.

-"For vulva owners, it creates a sense of thickness and fullness, which in turn stimulates the other clitoral structures and creates a dual stimulation by just stimulating one organ," the doc adds.
+"For vulva owners, it creates a sense of thickness and fullness, which in turn stimulates the other clitoral structures and creates a dual stimulation by just stimulating one organ," she adds.

-So, we know butt play is fun— but are there also actual physical and emotional benefits to having anal sex?
+So, we know butt play is fun—but are there other physical, and maybe even emotional, benefits to having anal sex too?
 Whether you've tried it before or are exploring the idea for the very first time, there are many reasons to make anal sex your private playtime choice.
-All you need is some great lube, some of the best sex toys, a happy and enthusiastic partner, and you're good to go!
+All you need is some great lube, our guide on how to prepare for anal sex, some of the best sex toys, a happy and enthusiastic partner, and you're good to go!

 What are the benefits of anal sex?

-While it may feel different for people who are used to penis-in-vagina penetration, anal sex can bring with it all of the brilliant benefits of vaginal or oral sex.
+While it may feel different for people who are used to penis-in-vagina penetration, anal sex can bring with it all of the same brilliant, mood-boosting benefits of vaginal or oral sex.
 “Just like any other sexual activity, anal sex improves libido (conveniently), enhances mood, and improves sleep quality,” says Dr. Tickoo.

-As you can see, anal sex brings all of the juicy benefits of regular sex—so there's no need to avoid it if you're worried you won't feel as good afterward!
+As you can see, anal sex brings all of the juicy benefits of regular sex, as well as a few more health benefits—so there's no need to avoid it if you're worried you won't feel as good afterward!

 2. More intense orgasms